jeescu/express-rest-api/README.md

 # Express REST API starter

-A REST API boilerplate for NodeJS that uses collections of basic practices: Auth, Security, RESTful resources, API specs.
+A REST API boilerplate for NodeJS that uses collections of basic practices: Auth, Security, RESTful resources, API docs.

-> Uses MongoDB as its database, Passport for authentication with (jwt) and Swagger for api specs.
+> Uses MongoDB as its database, Passport for authentication with (jwt) and Swagger for api documentation.

 ## Libraries and tools used
 - [Express](https://expressjs.com/)